Court delays ruling on whether EU or Polish law has primacy

 The court, which is largely made up of judges nominated by Poland's conservative ruling party, agreed to examine the matter at the request of Polish Prime Minister Mateusz Morawiecki.

 Morawiecki asked for the review in March after the Court of Justice of the European Union ruled that EU law takes precedence over the Polish Constitution.
-The EU court issued its decision amid a larger dispute over changes to the Polish judicial system, initiated by the Law and Justice Party, which the EU views as an assault on judicial independence.
+That came amid a larger dispute over changes to the Polish judicial system, initiated by the Law and Justice party, which the EU views as an assault on judicial independence.

-Polish government spokesman Piotr Müller said Wednesday that he expects the Constitutional Tribunal to find that the Polish Constitution is above European law.
+Polish government spokesman Piotr Müller said Wednesday that he expected the Constitutional Tribunal to find that the Polish Constitution is above European law.

 Law and Justice has made a number of changes to the operation of Poland's judiciary since taking power in 2015.
 It argues reforms were needed to improve the efficiency of the court system and to fight corruption.
 Critics, however, see the changes as an attempt by Law and Justice to gain control in a way that erodes the democratic balance of powers between the executive, legislative and judicial branches of government.

-On the eve of the pending Constitutional Tribunal ruling, retired judges from the court expressed concerns that it could be step toward Poland's eventual departure from the EU.
+On Tuesday, retired judges from the court expressed concerns that the procedure could be a step toward Poland's eventual departure from the EU.
 They argued that a euroskeptic like Pawlowicz should not have been involved in the decision.

 “A judge who, as an active politician, has repeatedly and violently expressed her negative attitude toward the European Union and Poland's membership in the Union, should not sit on the bench, let alone preside at the hearing,” the retired judges wrote.